sukar0972/ics3u-javascript-hangman/README.md

 # ics3u-javascript-hangman
-Hangman game made in Javascript
+Hangman game made in Javascript:

-Easy Mode: 2 five letter words

-Hard Mode 5 five letter wordsgit
+Enter a letter and press enter to see if you are correct!